 The Importance of Nutrition

-That doesn’t mean you should stop running if that’s your thing—just make sure that “long slow distance” isn’t the only way you enjoy it.
-Incorporate intervals, tempo runs, and other intermittent, high intensity efforts into your training plan, and don’t forget to strength train once or twice a week.
-If you’d like to cover all of your fitness bases (muscular, cardiovascular, and bone) at the same time, consider high intensity interval training (HIIT).
-You’ll find it in many of the programs available on Beachbody on Demand, including CORE DE FORCE, TurboFire, and INSANITY.
+That doesn’t mean you should stop running if that’s your thing — just make sure that “long, slow distance” isn’t the only way you enjoy it.
+Incorporate intervals, tempo runs, and other intermittent, high-intensity efforts into your training plan, and don’t forget to strength train once or twice a week.
+If you’d like to cover all of your fitness bases (muscular, cardiovascular, and bone) at the same time, consider HIIT) You’ll find it in many of the programs available on Beachbody On Demand, including CORE DE FORCE, TurboFire, and INSANITY.

-Of course, all of this advice assumes that you’re healthy enough for high-impact, weight bearing exercise.
+Of course, all of this advice assumes you’re healthy enough for high-impact, weight-bearing exercise.
 Not everyone is.
 “I’m getting there,” says Daikeler.
-“I’m slowly figuring out how to perform weight bearing exercise that doesn’t aggravate my hip, and it involves a lot of patience and upper body work, which isn’t something I’m used to doing.”
+“I’m slowly figuring out how to perform weight-bearing exercise that doesn’t aggravate my hip, and it involves a lot of patience and upper-body work, which isn’t something I’m used to doing.”

-If you’re looking for a convenient and cost effective way to get those benefits right at home, check out Beachbody on Demand.
-Becoming a member gives you access to resistance training programs such as P90X, 21 Day Fix, and Body Beast; high intensity interval training (HIIT) programs like INSANITY and CORE DE FORCE; and lung-busting, functional fitness workouts, like those in Shift Shop.
+If you’re looking for a convenient and cost-effective way to get those benefits right at home, check out Beachbody On Demand.
+Becoming a member gives you access to resistance-training programs such as P90X, 21 Day Fix, and Body Beast; HIIT programs like INSANITY and CORE DE FORCE; and lung-busting, functional fitness workouts, like those in SHIFT SHOP.
 There’s something for nearly every exercise preference and fitness level.
 Sign up today and start building dem bones!